 The strongest culture is one that is created and nurtured organically by your people.
 If you have one of those, it may feel like you can never quite find the words to describe it.
 At Pariveda, we felt this way, too.
 We truly believe we have a special culture, but for the first decade and a half of our history, we didn’t have the words to articulate it quite right.
 Our culture wasn’t something that was defined and mandated by leadership; it was created and nurtured organically by our people.
 Unless you experienced it, it was hard to understand.

-Adapted from an approach created by David Friedman and described in “Culture by Design,” we developed our eight Findamentals.
+Adapted from an approach created by David Friedman and described in “Culture by Design,” we developed our five Findamentals.
 (That’s not a typo.
 Employees here are known as “Fins,” and we’re maybe a little too fond of changing words to include “Fin.”)

 Curious about the Findamentals that drive our unique culture at Pariveda?

-• Can you share a story about a time when you thought “I am so proud to work here?”
+- Can you share a story about a time when you thought “I am so proud to work here?”

-• When you think about our culture, what words come to mind?
+- When you think about our culture, what words come to mind?

 You will likely hear a lot of different words to describe your culture.
-At Pariveda, we heard words like curiosity, transparency, empowering, supportive, collaborative, growth-minded, respectful, and trustworthy.
+At Pariveda, we heard words like curiosity, transparency, empowering, supportive, collaborative, growth-minded, respectful, courageous, and trustworthy.
 And with each focus group and interview, we heard story after story about how our employees saw these being lived out every day.
 These discussions will help you identify what is truly essential to your culture.
 Leveraging the identified themes from our conversations, we created Pariveda’s Findamentals.

 Ready to more effectively understand and articulate your company culture for an acquisition, new hire training, or even interviewing?